mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - All or Most Requests Come From a Single Location. you will not take advantage of multiple edge locations.
 - All or Most Requests Come Through a Corporate VPN.

+### Invalidate CloudFront Caches

+By default, CloudFront caches a response from Amazon S3 for 24 hours (Default TTL of 86,400 seconds).
+If your request lands at an edge location that served the Amazon S3 response within 24 hours, CloudFront uses the cached response even if you updated the content in Amazon S3.

+push the updated S3 content from CloudFront:

+- Invalidate the S3 objects:
+  - the next request retrieves the object directly from Amazon S3.
+  - Each AWS account is allowed 1,000 free invalidation paths per month
+- Use object versioning
+  - use if update content frequently
+  - you can revert changes because the previous version of the object remains in Amazon S3 under the previous name
+  - equires more Amazon S3 storage.

 ## Database and AWS

 The database needs to meet the performance demands, the availability needs, and the recoverability characteristics of the system.